-Here is the problem.
-Over there, just beyond a tall hedgerow, is a vast field of wildflowers.
+The pollen transfer problem: Over there, just beyond a tall hedgerow, grows a vast field of wildflowers.
 Many of those plants need insect pollinators to move their pollen from flower to flower.
 Over here, just outside your garage, is a thriving honey bee colony with lots of brood to feed.
 Pollen is an essential part of the honey bee diet, so the bees crave it.

 What you have is a biological logistics problem.
 The flowers have the pollen and want to distribute it.
 The bees need the pollen and want to acquire it.
 The problem is how to effect a fair and equitable transfer of goods and services.

 During eons of evolution, bees and flowering plants evolved systems that complement each other.
 Since plants can’t walk, jump, hop, or swim, they developed ways of tricking insects into doing the work for them.
 Even though sweet nectar, alluring odors, and attractive flowers are biologically expensive for the plant to produce, pollination by bees is more reliable than simply relying on the wind.
 Furthermore, it requires far less pollen.
 Even accounting for the pollen the bees steal, flowering plants benefit greatly from insect pollination.